pavelMerlin/RUL_biLSTM/readme.md

 ## Key Features
 - **Dataset**: The PHM08 dataset is used, containing time series with numerous sensor measurements.
-- The test data lacks a target column.

 - **Model**: A combination of a Convolutional Neural Network (CNN) and Bidirectional LSTM (Bi-LSTM) layers.
-- This architecture allows for effective extraction of both local and long-term dependencies in the data.
+This architecture allows for effective extraction of both local and long-term dependencies in the data.

 ### Data Preprocessing:
 - **Feature standardization** using `StandardScaler`.